 Also, ensure that you buy original hardwood floors to gain maximum benefits and get lengthened service.

-Benefits of underlayment
+IV.
+Benefits of Underlayment

 A critical element in engineered hardwood flooring installation is the underlay.
 This is the thin layer of material (most often plastic) which is placed between the subfloor and the flooring material during installation.